Watford Junction railway station: History

 From 1846, the L&BR was absorbed into the London and North Western Railway (LNWR) and Watford Junction was now run by this large, ambitious company.
 Seeking to compete with local buses and trams, the LNWR built an additional suburban line from Euston to Watford in the early years of the 20th century, known as the Watford DC line.
-This veered away from the main line at Bushey to loop around Watford to pass through the High Street station.
+This veered away from the main line at to loop around Watford to pass through the High Street station.
 A second suburban branch line was also built from High Street west towards Croxley Green to serve new housing developments in that area.
 Both branches were later electrified as part of this improvement plan, on the same DC three-rail system.
-The Rickmansworth branch was connected to the Main Line, via two through platforms, with a junction to the north; these platforms have since been partly built over and their remaining southern sections form part of the present DC lines terminus.
-At one time, tube-style trains were used on the branches to counter the low voltage caused by the lack of a sub-station near Rickmansworth.
+The Rickmansworth branch was connected to the main line, via two through platforms, with a junction to the north; these platforms have since been partly built over and their remaining southern sections form part of the present DC lines terminus.
+At one time, tube-style trains were used on the branches to counter the low voltage caused by the lack of a substation near Rickmansworth.

-The Bakerloo line was extended to Watford Junction in 1917, giving a shared service north of Willesden Junction with the main line electric trains which served and Broad Street stations.
+The Bakerloo line was extended to Watford Junction in 1917, sharing the line north of with the main line electric trains serving London Euston and stations.
 However, since 1982 the line north of has only been served by what is now the London Overground service from Euston station; this service uses these DC lines for its all-stations local service.

 Oyster card capability was extended to this station on 11 November 2007 on both the London Overground and Southern; it was extended to London Midland services on 18 November 2007.
 However, the station is outside London fare zones 1–9 and special fares apply.